Carolista/Liftoff-GitWorkflowDemo/README.md

 #### C. Each person needs a copy on their local machine.

-1. DO NOT FORK THE REPO.
+1. DO NOT FORK THE REPO AGAIN.
 Then you will no longer actually still be working on the same project.
 2. As collaborators, you should all have permissions to contribute code, merge each other's code, etc.
 3. Clone the repo as-is.
 Grab the URL, open a terminal, and use `git clone <repo-url>` to place it where you want on your local machine.
 4. Open your cloned `Liftoff-GitWorkflowDemo` folder in the IDE of your choice (probably VSCode or IntelliJ).